hans/hans.github.com/_posts/links/2013-02-09-sunday-links-7.md

   idea of individualism, a measured and exceedingly humble recognition of any individual's fallibility and the consequent need for free interaction and group consensus in a political system.
-- [Walter E. Williams responds][3] defends capitalism in the face of Pope Francis' recent harsh critique.
+- [Walter E. Williams defends capitalism][3] in the face of Pope Francis' recent harsh critique.

 [1]: /2014/sunday-links-6/
 [2]: http://studiahumana.com/pliki/wydania/In%20Praise%20of%20Passivity.pdf